-A Clamp meter is used by clamping it on a current carrying conductor in order to check the current without breaking or opening a cable.
+A Clamp meter is used by clamping it on a current-carrying conductor in order to check the current without breaking or opening a cable.

 Verifying a Clamp Meter zero reading

-Based on figure 1 below, notice that Fluke 5522a is generating a current but the reading is zero (0), why?
+Starting in figure 1 below, notice that Fluke 5522a is generating a current but the reading is zero (0), why?

-A zero reading can also happen if you measure a conductor simultaneously that is out of phase, meaning the direction of current is different, one is going down while the other is going up.
-Notice that the red and black cable has opposite direction of current flow, so the net current becomes zero.
+A zero reading can also happen if you measure a conductor simultaneously that has an opposing flow of current, meaning the direction of the current is different, one is going down while the other is going up.
+This happens when a pair of conductors are clamped together.

-Now, based on figure 2 and 3, I separated the red wire and clamped only the black wire.
-Then simulated a current of 1 A and 2 A. As you notice, it is already having a reading.
+Now, based on Figures 2 and 3, I separated the red wire and clamped only the black wire.
+Then simulated current of 1 A and 2 A. As you notice, it is already having a reading.
 The standard simulated current reading from Fluke 5522a is compared to the reading of the clamp meter.

 See figure 4 for this presentation.

-If you have a limited current source but you like to increase the value of current to be verified and measured, what you can do is to increase the number of coil, turns, or windings where the clamp meter will be clamped-on.
+If you have a limited current source but you like to increase the value of current to be verified and measured, what you can do is to increase the number of coils, turns, or windings where the clamp meter will be clamped-on.

 Based on the figure below, notice that I increase the number of windings in the black wire, (becomes 2 coils).
 Observe that I have a current of 2 A but the clamp meter displays a current of 4 A.

 This is how we can verify the accuracy of a clamp meter without a standard coil.
 You can use this set up if you do not have a standard coil.
 I have shown you how a number of turns of wire can amplify a current value.
-The wire I use here is limited in lenghth but in order to have a more accurate reading, make sure that the conductor that is coiled or being clamped-on is in the middle of the clamp meter jaw.
+The wire I use here is limited in length but in order to have a more accurate reading, make sure that the conductor that is coiled or being clamped-on is in the middle of the clamp meter jaw.